marionettejs/backbone.marionette/docs/marionette.renderer.md

 // do something with the HTML here
 ```

+If you pass a `template` that coerces to a falsey value, the
+`render` method will throw an exception stating that there was no
+template provided.

 ## Pre-compiled Templates

 If the `template` parameter of the `render` function is itself a function,